lpmi-13/current-projects/README.md

 ## 216) run a veilod node on exoscale
 - just do the needful, should be fairly simple
 - make sure ipv6 works

+## 217) specific index investigation
+- based on [this thread](https://twitter.com/mikecodemonkey/status/1787973145523274169?t=CcylBV0U_jmWcEFFFYcmyA&s=19), set up a simple web app that loads things (users, accounts, reviews, whatevers), but it loads super slow
+- query is select count(\*) as `numrows` from `user_logs` where `date` >= '2024-04-07' and `date` < '2024.05-07' and `event` = 'login' and `client_id` = SOME_CLIENT_ID
+- involves indexes on "date", "event" and "client_id"
+- see in an explain query that mysql is merging the indexes and has to deal with all the rows
+- goal is to cut out as many rows as you can as fast as you can
+- composite index needs to be in the right order (most selective equality first, so client_id here), and range condition last (date, in this example).
+- order of WHERE clauses doesn't matter (MySQL optimizes this anyway), only order of indexes in the composite index...so we can have date first in the where even though it's last in the composite index
+- this should be about a 950x improvement.